-“I can’t do anything with my hair, it’s too short”
+“I can’t do anything with my hair for my wedding, it’s too short”

 “I’m growing my hair”

 I’ve lost count of the number of brides I meet who say things like this.
 What is it with people thinking brides should have long hair?
 People seem to be conditioned by glossy magazines, wistful sunkissed Instagram and Pinterest fodder and aspirational blogs.
 If hair isn’t a long, flowing, wavy, loosely, tousled mane or swept up in manicured glory to an elaborate up do, then they won’t look like a true “bride”.

 Your accessories should be about your style and personality.
 The length of your hair should never determine your choice of accessories, there are plenty of options for everyone (though obviously a comb or pins won’t stay in a pixie crop).

 BRIDAL HAIR ACCESSORIES FOR SHORT HAIR, WHAT ARE THE OPTIONS ?

 Short hair doesn’t just dictate that you have to wear an Alice band, which of course may be the perfect solution for you, however the options are much wider than that.
 I’ll break down some of the options for you to consider, I can’t promise this is exhaustive but it should be food for thought.

 These are the wider satin cover bands, fabulous with 50’s birdcage veil looks or with the Dolce & Gabana style chunky bejewelled creations.